 The law is clear: property owners and landlords must keep their property reasonably safe.
 O.C.G.A. § 51-3-1.
 That includes providing security.
-For that reason, apartment complexes, hotels, and other businesses must have enough security measures in place to keep their tenants, guests, and customers reasonably safe from shootings and other violent crime.
+For that reason, apartment complexes, hotels, and other businesses must have enough security measures in place to keep their tenants, guests, and customers reasonably safe from shootings, assaults, and other violent crime.
 When business owners fail to protect their customers and someone gets hurt as a result, the law permits the victim to bring a “negligent security” or “inadequate security” case against the owner.
 Our security negligence lawyers know how those cases work.

 APARTMENT COMPLEXES AND COMMERCIAL PROPERTIES